maikelthedev/maikeldotuk.github.io/_posts/2018-02-19-amazon-machine-images.md

 I'm trying to get rid of the entire course today so moving onto this section.

-Keep a separated security group for SSH instances. (video 30).
+Keep a separated security group for SSH instances. (video 30 and 32).
 You need to choose how are you designing the IP addresses of your cloud architecture .

 CIDR are usueful to set HTTP rules for entire networks, see picture.
 You'll need this for autoscaling.

 ![](/uploads/2018/02/19/entirenetworks.JPG)

+Secondary button on the instance, then networking, then attach security groups.
+You can attach multiple to one instance.